STAR radio: History

 In June 2007, the station moved to the Snapper Hill area in Monrovia.
 STAR was named the radio station of the year in Liberia in May 2008 by the Press Union of Liberia, and awarded prizes including a tape player.
 The organization also named one employee as best newscaster and another as best court reporter.
 In September 2008, the station received praise for their coverage of the Truth and Reconciliation Commission from the Liberia Media Center.

 Details

 STAR broadcasts at 104 FM in the capital of Monrovia for 17 hours each day.
-There is also a shortwave radio broadcast each day for one hour at 7:00 am on the frequency 9525 throughout Liberia.
+There is also a shortwave radio broadcast each day for one hour at 7:00 a. m. on the frequency 9525 throughout Liberia.
 Broadcasts are provided in 21 different languages and are rebroadcast on the internet.
 The station's studio is on Broad Street in the Snapper Hill section of Monrovia.